Rainbow Noise: Stress-Testing Multimodal Harmful-Meme Detectors on LGBTQ Content: Related Work

 Parallel research has explored the impact of noise in the text channel.
 Belinkov and Bisk showed that spelling errors alone can erase most learned knowledge in neural machine translation \cite{belinkov2018synthetic}; later studies such as HotFlip~\cite{ebrahimi2018hotflip} and Universal Triggers~\cite{wallace2019universal} demonstrated targeted caption attacks that transfer to CLIP-based models.

 Comprehensive multimodal robustness suites are only now emerging, with benchmarks like MM-Robustness~\cite{qiu2024mmrobustness} and RMT~\cite{schiappa2022robustness} testing models on generic tasks.
 Other recent work explores robustness from a different angle, introducing tasks like Defeasible Visual Entailment to evaluate how models revise their interpretations when presented with new information that can strengthen or weaken an initial premise~\cite{zhang2025defeasible}.
-Our study differs by focusing specifically on the \emph{hate-meme} domain and LGBTQ safety, and by creating a full combinatorial grid of perturbations to isolate interaction effects that earlier work did not.
+Other recent work explores robustness from a different angle, introducing tasks like Defeasible Visual Entailment to evaluate how models revise their interpretations when presented with new information that can strengthen or weaken an initial premise~\cite{zhang2025defeasible}.
+Beyond safety benchmarks, robustness and generalisation have also been investigated in federated learning on non-IID data, long-tail multi-label classification, and open-world detection~\cite{xiao2024confusion,xiao2025curiosity,wang2025c3owd}.
+Our study differs by focusing specifically on the \emph{hate-meme} domain and LGBTQ safety, and by creating a full combinatorial grid of perturbations to isolate interaction effects that earlier work did not.Our study differs by focusing specifically on the \emph{hate-meme} domain and LGBTQ safety, and by creating a full combinatorial grid of perturbations to isolate interaction effects that earlier work did not.